marcaurele/laptop-ansible/README.md

 ## VPN connection

+### WireGuard

+To create the set of keys:

+    wg genkey | tee vpn-client-private.key | wg pubkey > vpn-client-public.key

+To import connection in the NetworkManager:

+    nmcli connection import type wireguard file <file.conf>

 ### AWS IP ranges in routes

 To add the AWS network ranges to go through the VPN, download the latest